 - Knead with your hands until smooth, for approximately 5 – 7 minutes.
 Alternatively you can use the hook attachment of your stand mixer.
 Mix for a few minutes until smooth.
+If you find the dough too sticky, add 1 tablespoon of flour at a time.
 Transfer the dough to an oiled bowl and cover loosely with a clean kitchen towel.
 Allow the dough to rest in a warm, draft-free place for a couple of hours until it has doubled in size.

 - (Note: you can actually freeze the dough at this point, prior to it rising.
 Once you are ready to use it, remove the dough from the freezer, let it thaw, and then allow it to rise prior to rolling it out.)